kholston/tic-tac-toe-javascript/README.md

 # Tic Tac Toe

-This project explores the use of Factories and Modules to create a game of Tic Tac Toe in Javascript.
+This project explores the use of Factories and the Module pattern to create a game of Tic Tac Toe in Javascript.